 Extending Reflection of Light Lab

-“In this activity,” said Mr. Frank, “kids will also rotate through centers that explore characteristics of light, opacity, refraction, and color.
+“In this physical science activity,” said Mr. Frank, “kids will also rotate through centers that explore characteristics of light, opacity, refraction, and color.
 If kids finish this station early, they can experiment with reflection of light with objects around the room.”

 “Great!”
 Ms. Sneed responded.
 “I love this set of light activities.
 It lets kids experiment with reflection of light – and more.”